Fibrocystic Breast Changes

 Duration: 6 months, followed by a review

-The following nutritional and lifestyle protocol is recommended to support cellular health, immune function, detoxification pathways, and overall metabolic balance.
+The following nutritional and lifestyle protocol is recommended to support cellular health, immune function, support normal detoxification pathways pathways, and overall metabolic balance.
 Progress should be reviewed after six months to assess response and determine whether adjustments are required.

 Supplement Protocol